userspace-xdp/userspace-xdp/documents/venv-details.md

 nc 10.0.0.10 8080
 ```

-On which of the two servers do you see the output?

-> Both servers should receive some packets.
+Both servers should receive some packets.

 Execute the same process again several times till you receive packets on both servers.

-### Deliverables

-In your report, provide a short description of what happens during the above process, and screenshots that show both servers respond to the client for different client connections.

-Also, include a screenshot from a packet capture on the bridge, either from wireshark or tcpdump, that shows the packets that are exchanged.

 ## eBPF Load Balancer